TIY-Rails-1507/Rails/11_update_part_2.md

 ```
 This is a hidden field which means that it won't be visible by the user.
 However the Rails framework can use this and treat this request as if it was a PATCH request.

-In summary, even though this request will technically be a POST, Rails will treat it as a PATCH.
+In summary, not all browsers support all the HTTP verbs.
+In order to do a PATCH request Rails uses a hidden field and 'converts' this request to a PATCH.
+Even though this request will technically be a POST, Rails will treat it as a PATCH.
 By convention, a PATCH request means that we are performing an update.

 ## Implementing the Update